 Zion National Park: Those that are into wildlife viewing opportunities this is the park for you.
 Zion is home to at least 289 different bird species and 75 mammal species.
 If you are looking for adventure and are not afraid of heights, make sure you check out the thrilling hike to Angels Landing.

 Canyonlands National Park: To get off the beaten path a bit more Canyonlands National Park is the place to go.
-With deep canyons, pinnacles, cliffs, spires and towering mesas one could spend weeks in this one park alone.
-The Needles district has some spectacular hikes and make sure you check out the visitor center at Island in the Sky.
+With deep canyons, pinnacles, cliffs, spires and towering mesas, one could spend weeks in this one park alone.
+The Needles district has some spectacular hikes and makes sure you check out the visitor center at Island in the Sky.

 Even the most adventurous of people may want a little break from roughing it.
 If you find yourself tiring of sleeping on the ground Utah has a huge range of different accommodation options to get you a break from setting up a tent every night.
 If you have been camping your accommodation costs should have been lower so perhaps you will have it in your budget to find a nice place to stay for a few nights.
 Don’t overlook some of the deals to be found by renting a house or private villa.
 Particularly if you are traveling as a group or family, many people have been pleasantly surprised that the cost can be much more affordable if you are splitting the costs.
 If you are traveling as a couple, then it still could be a very memorable addition to your trip.

 Park City has been named one the twenty “prettiest towns in the United States” by Forbes Traveler Magazine.
 Home to the Sundance Film Festival this town has a strong arts and culture scene.
 With a vibe that still retains the remanence of the Wild West while evolving with modern conveniences, Park City is a cool town to check out.